kanarus/atruct/README.md

-atruct provides following 2 macros about anonymous struct:
+Current atruct provides following 2 macros related to anonymous struct:

 - `atruct!`
 - `#[Return]`

-they are independent of each other.
+They are independent of each other.

 <br/>
 <br/>

 # atruct!
-inspired by [structx](https://github.com/oooutlk/structx) (that doesn't work now), `atruct!` macro enables to define **anonymous struct**s like
+inspired by [structx](https://github.com/oooutlk/structx) (that doesn't work now), `atruct!` macro enables to use variables of **anonymous struct**s like

 ```rs
 use atruct::atruct;